cresset-lab/AgentHAB/README.md

 ### Optional: MCP Server for Claude/Cursor Integration

-The MCP server (`openhab-mcp/`) is **separate** from the Python agents and only needed if you want to use Claude Desktop or Cursor/Cline to interact with openHAB through natural language.

-**The Python agents do NOT use the MCP server** - they connect directly to openHAB via `OpenHABClient`.
+The MCP server (`openhab-mcp/`) is shared between:

+- The **Python agents**, which launch it as a local MCP stdio server to retrieve live system state (items, things, rules) and validate generated rules against your real installation.
+- **Claude Desktop / Cursor / Cline**, which can connect to the same server to let you inspect and control openHAB via natural language inside your IDE.

 To set up MCP integration for Claude/Cursor:
 1. See `openhab-mcp/README.md` for detailed instructions